Tamgros/app-sec-checks/README.md

 - Who reviews authentically?
   - v0 - self review with informal signoff
   - v1 - some sort of DAO vote?
 POA?

+TODO
+- external "approvals"
+- explore putting it as a standard template
+- Part of anchor init?
+- Part of the explorer verification process
+- Client/user side best practices